Selk-bit/UniClubs/README.md

 All assests(including images and icons) are attached with the pushed code.

-Enjoy my first ever wacky snippets of code I've wrote.
+Enjoy my first ever wacky snippets of code I've wrote !